Table of Contents

 Many leave little to the imagination and in many cases outright spoil major twists that we should really be allowed to discover for ourselves in the cinema.

-I understand that film producers and distributors want to make sure they are getting the product across well to its potential audience.
+I understand that film producers and distributors want to make sure they are getting the product across well to their potential audience.
 However, there are far better ways to give a sense of your film than cramming everything important into 2 minutes and then ramming it down a viewer’s throat.

 Criteria for a Great Underrated Film Trailer

 It’s always a pleasant surprise when you come across a perfectly crafted trailer that gives an intriguing tease of the final feature without showing all of its cards.
-The problem is that some of of these excellent films with equally excellent trailers never get seen by a wide audience and end up flying under the radar.
+The problem is that some of these excellent films with equally excellent trailers never get seen by a wide audience and end up flying under the radar.

 My aim with this list, then, is to spotlight some of these great promos with the ultimate goal to get you to check out the final product, if you haven’t seen it.
 For the most part, I’ve selected perfectly pitched trailers either presented in a unique or creative format, or that give a good sense of the finished film without giving too much away.

 The majority of the selection are films that I thought were fantastic but that largely flew under the radar of general audiences.
-I’ve excluded great trailers for films that ultimately turned out to be mostly disappointing, as well as great trailers for films that I haven’t got round to seeing yet, such as the trailer for Antebellum (2020) – which incidentally got pretty terrible reviews upon release.
+I’ve excluded great trailers for films that ultimately turned out to be mostly disappointing, as well as great trailers for films that I haven’t got around to seeing yet, such as the trailer for Antebellum (2020) – which incidentally got pretty terrible reviews upon release.

 10. Sint (2010)